 In most cases, nuclear sclerosis develops in both eyes (bilateral), whereas cataracts often develop in just one eye (unilateral).

 The main symptom of nuclear sclerosis is a blue/grey translucent haze to the lens which begins in the central part.
 The cat’s vision remains normal.

 If you notice any ocular changes, see your veterinarian.
 While nuclear sclerosis is not serious, cataracts are, not only that, cataracts can be a symptom of an underlying systemic disease.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 A thorough eye examination will be necessary to differentiate nuclear sclerosis from the more serious cataracts.

 Penlight examination: A simple way to diagnose nuclear sclerosis is by shining a penlight into the eye.

-- A medication is applied to the eye prior to the examination to dilate (enlarge) the pupil.
+- Medication is applied to the eye prior to the examination to dilate (enlarge) the pupil.

 - If the cat has nuclear sclerosis, the veterinarian will see a reflection from the tapetum (a specialised layer of flat cells found beneath the retina) when a light is shone into the eye.
 If the cat has cataracts, it will not be possible to see the tapetum.